University of the Philippines: Official seal

 The Seal of the University of the Philippines is the official device used by the university as its official symbol and mark for its legal and public documents and publications.
 The current seal in use was approved by the Board of Regents on February 25, 1913, during its 77th Meeting.
 It has two versions: a one-color and a full-color version, using the prescribed tones of Maroon and Forest Green, the official colors of the university as set by the University Brand Book released in 2007.
-The seal was registered in the Philippine Intellectual Property Office and was approved in the year 2006 to prevent unauthorized use in time for U.P.'s Centennial Celebration in 2008.
+The seal was registered in the Philippine Intellectual Property Office and was approved in the year 2006 to prevent unauthorized use in time for UP's Centennial Celebration in 2008.

 The bald eagle in the official seal holds a shield that carries a lamp, a cogwheel and; a volcano and tree (sometimes rendered erroneously as a star and the planet Saturn).
 These symbols represent science and medicine, engineering, and agriculture respectively.
-Until today, the university takes pride in these three areas of knowledge as these degree programs in U.P. are acknowledged as Centers of Excellence in the Philippines by the Commission on Higher Education.
+Until today, the university takes pride in these three areas of knowledge as these degree programs in UP are acknowledged as Centers of Excellence in the Philippines by the Commission on Higher Education.
 A myth persists that the bird in the seal is in fact, a parrot, as stated in some Freshmen orientation materials.
 The university's varsity team was also once called the Parrots, adding to the confusion about the species of the bird in question.
 An explanation for the use of the eagle in the seal is that it was derived from the coat of arms of the City of Manila and the Great Seal of the United States.

-Starting with the reorganization of the U.P.
-System in 1972, in order to signify their newly gained autonomy and specialization, most constituent universities of the System have adopted their own seals.
+Starting with the reorganization of the UP System in 1972, in order to signify their newly gained autonomy and specialization, most constituent universities of the System have adopted their own seals.
 These logos are either variations of the official seal, by changing the colors and adding elements, or are entirely new designs.
 These are sometimes used in place of the official University seal in official documents, such as transcripts and markers.
-Distinct seals or logos are sometimes produced, such as those for the U.P.
-System and UPLB Centennial Celebrations.
-A notable use of the System seal can be seen in the official seal of the U.P.
-Alumni Association, which features the Oblation, the Diliman Carillon, the Bahay ng Alumni facade and the university seal in its entirety.
+Distinct seals or logos are sometimes produced, such as those for the UP System and UPLB Centennial Celebrations.
+A notable use of the System seal can be seen in the official seal of the UP Alumni Association, which features the Oblation, the Diliman Carillon, the Bahay ng Alumni facade and the university seal in its entirety.

+University Flag

+The flag of the University of the Philippines is a horizontal bicolor with equal bands of UP Maroon and UP Forest and the university's seal at the center.